livekit/livekit-react/README.md

-# LiveKit React Components and Hooks
+# LiveKit React Component Library

 This package provides React components that makes it easier to use LiveKit in a React app.